seb-oss/green/libs/react-charts/README.md

-# Green React Charts
+# @sebgroup/react-charts

-React Green charting components
+An React wrapper of [@sebgroup/charts](https://github.com/sebgroup/green/tree/main/libs/charts) that is in itself a wrapper of [Billboard.js](https://naver.github.io/billboard.js/)

 ## Install